5.7 KiB

 MyVisitor.visit_root_schema(&mut schema);

-in schemars 1.0 would be:
+Then the equivalent Transform in schemars 1.0 would be:

 use schemars::transform::{transform_subschemas, Transform};